Offirmo/web-tech-experiments/blg/javascript-daily/201609xx-tips-shebangs.md

 process.argv.slice(2).forEach(val => hello(val)) // say hello to everyone
 ```

-In case you wondered, node will detect and skip the shebang, so this is syntactically valid.
+In case you wondered, node will detect and skip the shebang, so this is syntactically valid ([more info](http://sambal.org/2014/02/passing-options-node-shebang-line/)).
 Then from your terminal:

 ```
 $ ./index.js Joe Jack